ellatakee10/CISC101-Group-60-TravelPlanner/modules/03_feasibility_guardrails.md

 4. **Weather Swap**

   * If rain or cold season likely → make sure at least one indoor activity replaces outdoor ones.
+  * If weather is below zero degrees celcius then swap to indoor activity.
 5. **Time Overrun**

   * If total planned time > available hours → shorten lunch or pick a nearer stop.